TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Related Work

 \paragraph{TGLF and Saturation Rules.} TGLF~\cite{staebler2005gyro,staebler2007theory} is a quasi-linear transport model that projects gyrokinetic equations into moment equations.
 It then performs linear mode analysis at $N_y$ different wavenumbers \(\{k_{y1}^1, \dots, k_{y}^{N_y}\}\) around the thermal equilibrium distribution to obtain quasilinear weights and intensities, with nonlinear mode interactions post-modeled using empirical ``saturation rules''~\cite{waltz1999ion,kinsey2005predicting,staebler2007theory} that are calibrated on a dataset simulated by gyrokinetic simulations.
 TGLF is extensively validated and considered state-of-the-art for plasma studies~\cite{meneghini2017self, Neiser22}.

 We use TGLF with the ``SAT2''~\cite{Staebler20, Staebler21, dudding2022new, Staebler24} saturation rule as our training targets.

 \paragraph{Machine Learning Surrogates for Fusion.} There are two distinct approaches for surrogate modeling in plasma: 1) learning complete plasma profile evolution (CNN+LSTM~\cite{abbate2021data}, FNO~\cite{gopakumar2024plasma,rahman2024sparsified}), and 2) learning components like core turbulent transport~\cite{citrin2015real,meneghini2017self, Neiser22,van2020fast,fransson2023fast}.
-The former suffers from high training difficulty and scalability issues due to hidimensional inputs due to multi-physics and control variables, making the curation datasets impractical.
+The former suffers from high training difficulty and scalability issues due to high-dimensional inputs from multi-physics and control variables, making the curation datasets impractical.
 Component-level approaches narrow input ranges, enabling easier training and flexible downstream coupling.
+However, these surrogates face their own challenges: they require careful handling of the wide dynamic range of transport fluxes, must generalize across diverse plasma regimes, and need sufficient training data that adequately covers the high-dimensional input space, motivating data-efficient training strategies.

 We focus on core turbulent transport surrogates using \base~\cite{meneghini2017self, Neiser22} as our baseline.